Edmund of Langley, 1st Duke of York

 Edmund of Langley, 1st Duke of York (5 June 1341 – 1 August 1402) was the fifth son (fourth surviving) of King Edward III of England and Philippa of Hainault.
-Like many medieval English princes, Edmund gained his nickname from his birthplace: Kings Langley Palace in Hertfordshire.
-He was the founder of the House of York, but it was through the marriage of his younger son, Richard of Conisburgh, 3rd Earl of Cambridge, to Anne de Mortimer, great-granddaughter of Edmund's elder brother Lionel of Antwerp, Duke of Clarence, that the House of York made its claim to the English throne in the Wars of the Roses.
+Like many medieval English princes, Edmund gained his nickname from his birthplace, Kings Langley Palace in Hertfordshire.
+He was the founder of the House of York.
+Through the marriage of his younger son, Richard of Conisburgh, 3rd Earl of Cambridge, to Anne de Mortimer, great-granddaughter of Edmund's elder brother Lionel of Antwerp, Duke of Clarence, the House of York made its claim to the English throne in the Wars of the Roses.
 The other party in the Wars of the Roses, the incumbent House of Lancaster, was formed from descendants of Edmund's elder brother John of Gaunt, 1st Duke of Lancaster, Edward III's third son.

 Early years

 On the death of his godfather, the Earl of Surrey, Edmund was granted the earl's lands north of the Trent, primarily in Yorkshire.
 In 1359, he joined his father King Edward III on an unsuccessful military expedition to France and was made a knight of the Garter in 1361.
 In 1362, at the age of twenty-one, he was created Earl of Cambridge by his father.

 Langley was only a year younger than his far more powerful brother John of Gaunt, but it has been suggested that this prince was of "limited ability", and he took less part in government than Gaunt did.